How Long Is A Marathon? 4 Methods of Measuring Marathon Length

 As the race continues, your energy levels continue to drop off, and you have to dig deeper – exert yourself more, that is – to keep running.

-What is actually happening here (at least for most of us) is that the energy stored in your muscles – called glycogen – is being used up, and your body has to start burning fat as a source of energy.
+What is happening here (at least for most of us) is that the energy stored in your muscles – called glycogen – is being used up, and your body has to start burning fat as an energy source.

-This is much less efficient as using glycogen for fuel, so it tends to leave us feeling terrible.
+This is much less efficient than using glycogen for fuel, so it tends to leave us feeling terrible.

-This is what happens when we hit The Wall (see my more long-winded summary here).
+This happens when we hit The Wall (see my longer-winded summary here).

-On the graph below, I’ve plotted glycogen level against exertion levels over time.
-As you can see, from the moment you begin running you are depleting your glycogen levels.
+In the graph below, I’ve plotted glycogen levels against exertion levels over time.
+As you can see, from the moment you begin running, you are depleting your glycogen levels.

-It is only when running long distance, once these reserves are beginning to run dry that you will feel real fatigue and The Wall approaching.
+Only when running long distances, once these reserves are beginning to run dry, will you feel real fatigue and The Wall approaching.

 The 26.2 Mile Marathon – The Perceived Distance

-It’s also much easier to understand if you have actually run a marathon.
+This one is a bit more Inception-ish and kind of hard to quantify.
+It’s much easier to understand if you have actually run a marathon.

 Although we can say as a scientific fact that a marathon is 26.2 miles, anyone who has run one can tell you that this is both true and totally false.